valencik/mastersAPSC/documents/thesis/thesis.md

 Other NoSQL databases like CouchDB support JSON and may have been acceptable as well.
 MongoDB and CouchDB are both comparatively new database systems.
 Postgres also supports JSON and is a mature database system.
-Despite the prevalence of MySQL, it was not chosen because it is a relational database and would thus not support the arrays in the data schema as outlined in Section [Data Preparation](#data-preparation).
+Despite the prevalence of MySQL, it was not chosen because it is a relational database and would thus not support the arrays in the data schema as outlined in [Data Preparation](#data-preparation).

 A document store database such as MongoDB enables simple transformations of each NSR entry into a Mongo document (as discussed in [Data Preparation](#data-preparation)).
 In a relational database system such as MySQL, each NSR entry would have to be split up, with different pieces of information populating different database tables.
 Authors would be a type of entity in their own authors table, that each NSR entry in an NSR table would link to.
 This type of relationship would be necessary for keywords and selectors as well.

-As reported in Section [Data Representation](#data-representation), a JSON structure was constructed for each entry in the NSR database.
+As reported in the section [Data Representation](#data-representation), a JSON structure was constructed for each entry in the NSR database.
 To populate the MongoDB database, these JSON structures were flattened into a single file, and imported into a MongoDB collection using the [`mongoimport` tool](http://docs.mongodb.org/manual/reference/program/mongoimport/).
+After importing completed, there were 212835 documents in the MongoDB collection, one for each entry in the NSR database.

 ### Indexing the Data
 The performance of the database can be optimized by indexing on important or frequently referenced fields such as "authors" and "year".